NickRRomero/PolyClubs/README.md

 PolyClubs is an app for users to keep track of their clubs at Cal Poly.

 Current functionality is strictly terminal-based.

+Directory organization:

+- Source files are in src/main/
+- Test files are in src/test/
+- Property files and SonarQube setup are in config/
+- JAR files and other resources are in lib/